Cooper-Frye sampling with short-range repulsion

 The final application of the new method concerns the Au-Au collisions at $\sNN = 2.4$~GeV, as probed by the HADES experiment at GSI-SIS.
 The experimental data~\cite{HADES:2020wpc} indicate sizable multiproton correlations.
 These were recently analyzed in the framework of a fireball model~\cite{Vovchenko:2022szk}.
 The Cooper-Frye hypersurface was parameterized in the framework of the Siemens-Rasmussen model with a Hubble-like collective flow, which was found to provide a reasonable description of the $p_T$ spectra of pions and protons~\cite{Harabasz:2020sei}, while the temperature $T \approx 70$~MeV and baryochemical potential $\mu_B \approx 875$~MeV were extracted from hadron yields~\cite{Motornenko:2021nds}.
 Here this parametrization of the hypersurface is used in \fsampler~to study the behavior of proton cumulants influenced by conservation laws and baryon repulsion.

 At $\sNN = 2.4$~GeV, a significant fraction of protons is bound into light nuclei in the final state.
-On the basis of the preliminary HADES data~\cite{Harabasz:2020sei}, one can estimate that about $37.5$\% of the final-state protons are bound.
+Based on the preliminary HADES data~\cite{Harabasz:2020sei}, one can estimate that about $37.5$\% of the final-state protons are bound.
 The light nuclei are not incorporated into the \fsampler~employed in the present work.
-Thus, in order to model this effect, following Ref.~\cite{Vovchenko:2022szk} each proton emitted from the fireball is assumed to be bound into light nuclei with a probability of $q_{\rm nucl} = 0.375$ and not contribute to the measured cumulants of the proton number.
+Thus, to model this effect, following Ref.~\cite{Vovchenko:2022szk}, each proton emitted from the fireball is assumed to be bound into light nuclei with a probability of $q_{\rm nucl} = 0.375$ and not contribute to the measured cumulants of the proton number.